Haleshot/Haleshot.github.io/content/_index.md

           date_start: '2020-09-01'
           date_end: '2024-04-01'
           description: |2-
+                * Maintaining user logs about issues/feedback.
+                * Ensure products meet customer expectations and demand.
+                * Create reports documenting errors and issues for fixing.
+                * Perform Quality testing for the app and documenting respective errors/ bugs for the development team.
+          - title: Customer Service, Technical Support (Freelance)
+            location: Remote, Santa Monica, California
+            date_start: '2020-09-01'
+            date_end: '2023-08-01'
+            description: |2-
                 * Identify and address customer needs with a goal of complete satisfaction.
                 * Follow company communications guidelines and procedures under minimal supervision.
                 * Research information using available resources to satisfy customer inquiries.
+                * Identify and address customer needs with a goal of complete satisfaction.
+                * Follow company communications guidelines and procedures under minimal supervision.
+                * Research information using available resources to satisfy customer inquiries.
+                * Build rapport with customers by engaging with them in an inviting, friendly, and professional manner, to deliver exceptional experiences nurture lasting relationships.
+                * Assist with moderation of content the Discord Server (with over 120,000+ members).

         - title: Customer Service (Technical Support) - Freelance
           company: Engagely.ai